USDA Data: Nearly All Pandemic Bailout Funds Went to White Farmers - The Tennessee Tribune

-(USDA) Nearly all of the billions of dollars in federal farm bailouts to offset the effects of the Covid-19 pandemic went to white farmers, newly revealed Department of Agriculture data show.
+WASHINGTON, DC — Nearly all of the billions of dollars in federal farm bailouts to offset the effects of the COVID-19 pandemic went to white farmers, newly revealed Department of Agriculture data show.

 White farmers received nearly 97 percent of the $9.2 billion provided by October 2020 through USDA’s Coronavirus Food Assistance Program, or CFAP, according to data obtained by the Land Loss and Reparations Project through the Freedom of Information Act and shared with EWG.
 The bailout program, created last May by the Trump administration, was suspended last month while under review by the Biden administration.